finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 ```
 ###### You need to tag the function using @Observe annotation and should be public, in Kotlin functions are public by default.

-This will allow fi.notes to raise issue incase the function take more than normal time to execute, or if the function return a NULL value, or throws an exception.
+This will allow Finotes to raise issue incase the function take more than normal time to execute, or if the function return a NULL value, or throws an exception.

 ## Asynchronous Chained Function calls

 Using chained function calls, you can detect when a functionality in your app fails.

-All app features will have a start function and a success function, using fi.notes SDK you will be able to chain both these functions.
+All app features will have a start function and a success function, using Finotes SDK you will be able to chain both these functions.
 You can chain functions using 'nextFunctionId' and 'nextFunctionClass' properties in @Observe annotation.

 Lets take a look at an "add to cart" functionality in an typical ecommerce app.